Call4Cloud | MMP-C | Autopilot | Device Preparation

 9. Object Reference not set to an instance of an object

-Luckily it’s very easy to solve this question… and I do like easy solutions!
+Luckily, it’s very easy to answer this question, and I like easy solutions!
 Just remove the ADMX upload attempt and upload the ADMX again!

 Conclusion: